• Menu

 Black Canyon of the Gunnison.

 The Oak Flats Trail, which conveniently begins at the visitor center, leads roughly a quarter mile to the start of the Gunnison Route proper, marked by a sign reading ‘River Access, Permit Required’.
-From there it is an 1800 ft. drop over the course of one mile which ultimately deposits you along the banks of the Gunnison River.
+From there it is an 1800 ft. drop throughout one mile which ultimately deposits you along the banks of the Gunnison River.

 The route is not technical, however sharp switchbacks, scree travel, and loose rock are present along its entire length.
 One of the highlights is an 80-ft. chain, which protects a steeper section about halfway down the route.
 The descent can be gauged by a noticeable increase in the humidity and temperature, as the route finally begins to mellow out and the river comes into view.